Support for Teens

 Support for young people at secondary school (Age 11-16)

-We provide drop-in sessions for this age group, as we have found over the years that older teens tend to prefer a more casual approach to receiving support.
+In addition to the above support programmes, we provide drop-in sessions for this age group, as we have found over the years that older teens tend to prefer a more casual approach to receiving support.

 Making an online donation to Families in Grief couldn’t be simpler.
 Please help us be there for grieving families.